DSSzymanski/Full-Pokedex/README.md

 `python -m pip install django-cors-headers` [CORS Headers Documentation](https://pypi.org/project/django-cors-headers/)

 ### Running:
 This project is ran completely through Django.
+First the project has to be built.
+Navigate to `full_pokedex/frontend` and in the console run:

+`npm run build`

+to generate the build.

 To run the project, navigate to where the project was cloned and from there into the Full_Pokedex folder.
 Once in this folder (where manage.py should be stored) run:
 `python manage.py runserver`.